Some people view the Holy Spirit as a kind of Divine Bookkeeper, a recorder of men’s sins.

 Myth 7: The Holy Spirit leaves me speechless and anxious

-Do you have an opportunity to speak but you’re stuck for words?
-Never fear for He is here!
+Are you often stuck for words when talking about Jesus?
+Never fear for the Spirit of Wisdom is here!
 The gospel message is conveyed with words and wonders and the Holy Spirit provides them both.
-Trust Him – He’s really in you and with you! – and ask for His wisdom.
-He gives generously (Jas 1:5) and His wise words come pre-packaged with boldness (Acts 4:31).
+Trust him and ask for his wisdom.
+He gives generously and his words come pre-packaged with boldness (Acts 4:31).

 Myth 8: The Holy Spirit is a euphemism for the warm fuzzies I experience in the mood music that follows the preaching

-Truth 8: The Holy Spirit reinforces the preaching of the gospel with signs and wonders (Rms 15:19, 1 Th 1:5)
+Truth 8: The Holy Spirit reinforces the preaching of the gospel with signs and wonders (Rom 15:19, 1 Th 1:5)

 Myth 10: The Holy Spirit gives different groups different revelation which is why we have different denominations